LeetCode #25 — Hard

 O(1)

-Each node is visited at most twice: once during the getKth check and once during reversal.
-The total work across all groups is O(n).
-We use only a constant number of pointers — no arrays, stacks, or recursion.
+Each node is visited at most twice: once during the getKth length check and once during the reversal.
+Across all n/k groups, the getKth calls walk a combined n + k steps (including the final failing check), and the reversals perform exactly n pointer swaps.
+Total: O(n).
+We use only a constant number of pointer variables -- no arrays, stacks, or recursion -- for O(1) space.

-Compared to brute force: The brute force approach also runs in O(n) time but requires O(n) extra space for the value array.
-Our in-place solution achieves the same time complexity with O(1) space — exactly what the problem asks for.
+Even though we reverse k-length segments, each node participates in exactly one reversal, so total work is O(n).
+The brute force approach (copy to array, reverse chunks, rebuild list) also runs in O(n) time but requires O(n) extra space.
+Our in-place solution matches the time complexity with O(1) space -- exactly what the problem asks for.